Kong/docs.konghq.com/app/_hub/kong-inc/ip-restriction/_index.md

 version: 3.0.x
 desc: Allow or deny IPs that can make requests to your Services
 description: |
   Restrict access to a Service or a Route by either allowing or denying IP addresses.
-Single IPs, multiple IPs or ranges in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) like `10.10.10.0/24` can be used.
+Single IPs, multiple IPs, or ranges in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) like `10.10.10.0/24` can be used.
 The plugin supports IPv4 and IPv6 addresses.

 type: plugin
 categories: